maxgabut/pitest-sample/README.md

 Sample project using [pitest](http://pitest.org/).

-This branche was created to keep code samples for https://github.com/hcoles/pitest/issues/548.
+This branch was created to keep code samples for https://github.com/hcoles/pitest/issues/548.

 `/simple` folder contains a maven project with interesting profiles